Benvenuto a The Dolly Sinatra Lodge !!!

 Put a little BadaBing!! into your Wednesday nights and join us for our regular weekly pasta social, which is always open to the public.
 Enjoy good Italian food, good company, and a good way to get past hump day.
 Wonderful live music (heavy on the Sinatra, of course...) almost every Wednesday (see the Upcoming Events section on the home page for the current talent line-up).
 No-host bar at the Lodge opens at 5:00pm, dinner service begins at 5:30pm.
-Just $10 for adults (NOTE: $15 on the First Wednesday of the month special music nights, $12 on occasional celebrity chef nights), $5 for kids.
-Every Wednesday beginning October 1, 2014 through May 27, 2015 (NOTE: Closed during some holiday weeks).
+Just $15 for adults, $6 for kids under 12.
+Every Wednesday beginning October 5, 2016 through May 24, 2016 (NOTE: Closed during some holiday weeks).
 Proceeds help support Lodge activities.
-Check calendar listings at www.dollysinatralodgeosia.org/pages/public-calendar for details about prices, music lineups, and holiday schedules.
+Check the Lodge calendar listings at http://www.dollysinatralodgeosia.org/pages/public-calendar for details about prices, music lineups, and holiday schedules.

 So you won't be turned away, make a reservation for the Weekly Pasta Socials...Call Lori Harvey at 1-760-360-6255 today!